 Clarity in minutes, not months

-Today’s patrols conduct rapid tests using pregnancy-style strips.
-These only hint at the class of substance used but don’t reveal the exact drug or its concentration in the body.
-The results are often inaccurate – depending on the test, false positives occur in 20–40% of cases.
-This means a completely sober person can fall under suspicion, their drive interrupted, and they are sent for forensic analysis.
+At present, patrol officers use pregnancy-style test strips for rapid drug screening.
+These tests can only indicate the general class of substance used, without identifying the specific drug or its concentration in the body.
+The results are often unreliable – depending on the test, false positives occur in 20–40% of cases.
+This means that even a completely sober person may fall under suspicion, have their journey interrupted, and be sent for forensic analysis.

 Then comes the wait.
-While queues in Estonia are shorter than in some other countries, they can still stretch into months.
-In the meantime, the person cannot drive and remains in uncertainty.
-If the test later proves negative, the police cover the cost; if positive, it’s paid by the offender.
+Although queues in Estonia are shorter than in many other countries, they can still extend for months.
+During this time, the person is unable to drive and remains in limbo.
+If the test result later proves negative, the police bear the cost; if positive, it is paid by the offender.

-SafePas’s device makes testing significantly more accurate. „It measures not only the presence of a substance in the body, but also the quantity – how much of the illegal substance is actually present in saliva.
-A quantitative result also allows estimation of the time of use: if the level is high, the substance was used recently; if low, it could be residue from several days ago.“ Time is a crucial indicator for the police, as it helps decide whether a person should be sent for further analysis at all.
+The SafePas device makes testing significantly more accurate.
+“It measures not only the presence of a substance in the body but also the quantity – how much of the illegal substance is actually present in the saliva.
+A quantitative result also enables estimation of the time of use: if the level is high, the substance was taken recently; if low, it may be residue from several days earlier.”
+Time is a crucial indicator for the police, as it helps determine whether a person should be sent for further analysis at all.

-SafePas doesn’t replace the lab but enables a large share of cases to be resolved on the spot – only new or complex substances would still require confirmatory lab testing.
-This means fewer false positives and unnecessary analyses, and in the broader picture, major time savings and more efficient use of resources – for both the police and those being tested.
+SafePas does not replace laboratory testing but allows a large proportion of cases to be resolved on the spot – only new or complex substances would still require confirmatory analysis.
+This results in fewer false positives and unnecessary tests, and more broadly, significant time savings and a more efficient use of resources – for both the police and those being tested.

-„It measures not only the presence of a substance in the body, but also the quantity – how much of the illegal substance is actually present in saliva.
-A quantitative result also allows estimation of the time of use: if the level is high, the substance was used recently; if low, it could be residue from several days ago.“
+“It measures not only the presence of a substance in the body but also the quantity – how much of the illegal substance is actually present in the saliva.
+A quantitative result also enables estimation of the time of use: if the level is high, the substance was taken recently; if low, it may be residue from several days earlier.”

 From left: TalTech School of Science doctoral student Saari Anete Loog, master’s student Elis Kägo, and doctoral student Mari-Liis Leinus with the DrugHunter in the Chemistry and Biotechnology LAB.
 Photo: TalTech